 An in-depth investigation of the experience of war from ancient times until today through the stories, novels and poems of combatants, complemented by fiction and non-fiction films and photographic essays.
 These readings are underscored by theoretical studies of human aggression, violence and killing.
-Prerequisite: HUMN 201 or HUMN 202.
+Prerequisite: ENGL 101 and 9 credits in ENGL, HIST, or HUMN 100-299.